“Virtual Reality, don’t just play the game, be in the game.”

 - Social and Telepresence: VR does not have to be an isolated experience.
 We will be able to create virtual communities.
 We will meet people from different parts of the world and different cultures.
 VR has the possibility to enhance our relationships with each other if done in the proper form and context.

 I hope this blog has been helpful.
-If you have any thoughts or comments, please feel free to contact me at email@example.com.
+If you have any thoughts or comments please reply at the bottom or feel free to contact me at firstname.lastname@example.org.